waseem-medhat/blog/content/posts/podcast-building-better-cli-tools.md

 ## Hot Take: PHP &gt; React

 Prime said that he'd built a startup using a PHP app.
 Then, he went on to say that he wouldn't have been able to build it with React because older tech was easier.
-He and Lane got to expand more on the topic of why tech is getting harder, which mostly drills down to having a larger mental model and more moving parts to deal with - versus getting a VPS and deploying a simple PHP app with a database.
+He and Lane got to expand more on the topic of why tech is getting harder, which mostly boils down to having a larger mental model and more moving parts to deal with - versus getting a VPS and deploying a simple PHP app with a database.

 This is exactly what got me to flee from the front-end ecosystem.
 It is now full of complicated JavaScript frameworks, and all of them are about rendering UI... except that front-end frameworks are now leaking into the server side.
 While back-end development still has its own shenanigans, it's still a much simpler and more stable environment to learn and grow in than JS (that's at least the way I see it).
 I'm really happy doing Go for the time being, and it's the only language I got to actual project completion with.
 For me, that's something.